 An examination of the history of the EU suggests that domestic concerns predominate in popular consultation on its status: this piece of political wisdom accounts for the ‘remain’ campaign’s stress on prosperity and trade links, as well as its warning of economic uncertainty in the case of exit.
 Tracking the reception of the constitutional referendum in both France and the Netherlands also suggests that electorates will often make it a proxy vote on migration – polling of the British electorate suggests similar, and the headlines of the right-wing press on migration and Europe demonstrate consistent intention to link the two.
 Any exit vote will be interpreted in the light of such polling, and of growing far-right activity within the UK and across the EU, and the electoral rise of anti-migrant and Islamophobic parties across Europe.
 While it is certainly true that some political instability will arise from an exit vote (given the hopelessly divided Tory base and parliamentary party), the benefits of that instability are far from clear, given how strongly an exit vote will bolster the right.
 To decide the vote on hypothetical measures taken by a hypothetical future left-wing government seems even less wise, especially given many of the same problems will be faced either in or out of the EU.

-None of this is to suggest most of the arguments for the EU are particularly moving, or that it is an oligarchic monstrosity: any left-wing movement will have to confront it, and deal with the legacy of Maastricht and the operation of a globalised capitalism – there is no opt-out for that.
+None of this is to suggest most of the arguments for the EU are particularly moving, or that it isn’t an oligarchic monstrosity: any left-wing movement will have to confront it, and deal with the legacy of Maastricht and the operation of a globalised capitalism – there is no opt-out for that.
 Whatever the real benefits of the current EU (limited free movement of people in the guise of free movement of labour, limited legal defence of workers’ rights by the CJEU in the ebbing of an organised labour movement, limited scrutiny and restraint of global corporations in matters of monopoly) they do not amount to a particularly strong defence, especially given a far longer indictment could be drawn up.
 That is to say, I do not find particularly convincing a modern version of the Deutscherite position: that the institutions of the EU could be simply captured and transformed and prefigure a better transcendence of the nation-state, though I am more receptive to the idea the institutions of Europe are at least malleable if possessed of a certain inertia.
 The level of the EU’s abstraction from everyday political life presents serious problems for meaningful political action, however: if Yanis Varoufakis proposes ‘civil disobedience’ to the directives of the ECB, what form will that take?
 The traditional strikes and stoppages, the localised demonstrations, even national-level attempts at negotiation – all the traditional armaments of protest – are ineffectual.
 The gap between vision and achievement looks as difficult to bridge as ever.

 Both positions warrant some scepticism, and if both options in the referendum look like very narrow political choices, then one might hope that there is some potential that the debate on the EU might widen its terms.
 The three dynamics discussed above – of economic functioning of Europe and its states within a globalised capitalist economy, of the hollowing-out of democracy and the disappearance of political contention, and of borders and citizenship – are fundamental political questions which will be unanswered by either result on 23 June.
 On the first two at least, some of the desiderata of movements for democracy in Europe are fundamental: transparency in lobbying and negotiation, and the reintroduction of political oversight to institutions like the ECB.
 So profound a break from the current orthodoxy would those be that they even look like transitional demands, with huge ramifications were they to be implemented.